pywbem/pywbem/docs/mockwbemserver.rst

         instance of CIM_Foo as $I1 { InstanceID = "I1"; SomeData=3 };
         '''

-    # Create a faked connection (with a mock repository in full mode)
+    # Create a faked connection (with a mock repository)
     conn = pywbem_mock.FakedWBEMConnection(default_namespace='root/cimv2')

     # Compile the MOF string and add its CIM objects to the default namespace